 Cryo-Electron Microscopy (Cryo-EM)

 The cryo-EM suite at the Department of Structural Biology is located in the basement of BST3 and is furnished with state-of-the-art electron microscopes with full capability to carry out high resolution three-dimensional structural analysis of proteins, protein complexes, viruses, macromolecular assemblies, cellular organelles, and bacterial cells.
-It comprises three electron microscopes from FEI: a Polara G2 cryo-electron microscope operating at 300kV with a cartridge based specimen stage and a field emission gun (FEG), equipped with a high-resolution 4kx4k DED camera (Falcon 2) and two CCD cameras; a Tecnai TF20 cryo-electron microscope operating at 200kV, also with a FEG and two CCD cameras and two Gatan 626 cryo-holders; and a Tecnai T12 Spirit operating at 120kV with a LaB6 electron source.
-The Polara and TF20 are capable of low-dose “single-particle” and tomographic studies, especially the Polara G2 with its highly stable cartridge-based stage.
+At present, the cryo-EM facility comprises three Thermo Fisher (FEI) microscopes – a Titan Krios 3Gi equipped with a Falcon 3ec direct electron detector; a TF20 equipped with a TVIPS XF416 camera and Gatan cryoholders; and a T12 equipped with Gatan US 1000 and Orius CCD cameras.
+The Krios and TF20 are capable of low-dose “single-particle” and tomographic studies.
 The T12 Spirit may also be used for cryo-EM but is more usually used to examine room temperature specimens by negative stain EM.
 The facility is also equipped with a FEI Vitrobot for frozen-hydrated specimen preparation and other ancillary equipment for cryo-EM.
+A Bioquantum/K2 to extend the Krios, and an Aquilos cryoFIB mill, will be installed in the spring of 2020.

 Conventional negative-stain electron microscopy provides two-dimensional (2D) projection images of the stain-embedded specimen in which the distribution of the heavy-metal stain represents the stain-excluding shape of the specimen.
 Cryo-EM offers a more direct representation of protein structure that avoids the dehydration and chemical modification of classical methods by immobilizing the specimen in a thin layer of vitrified (non-crystalline) buffer.
 By combining many images of identical objects imaged at different orientations, back-projection methods allow recovery of a model that represents the original three-dimensional object.
 Cryo-EM is proving to be an increasingly powerful tool by achieving atomic-resolution descriptions of protein complexes.
 Tomographic studies are also uniquely powerful in offering detailed structures of non-uniform objects such as organelles and offer insights into cellular and tissue organization that cannot otherwise be achieved.
 Cryo-EM bridges a critical gap in imaging in the biomedical size spectrum, the gap between molecules at atomic resolution by X-ray, NMR and now cryo-EM itself, and cells and tissues by light microscopic and conventional electron microscopic methods.
 This gap comprises a size range of considerable interest in biology and medicine that includes cellular protein machines, large protein assemblies and nucleic acid assemblies, small subcellular organelles and small bacteria.
 These objects are generally too large and/or too heterogeneous to be investigated by high resolution X-ray and NMR methods; yet the level of detail afforded by conventional light and electron microscopy is often not adequate to describe their structures at resolutions high enough to be useful in understanding the chemical basis of biological function.